Staciiaz/llm-inference-server/README.md

 # llm-inference-server

 This repository hosts an API server, utilizing [FastAPI](https://pypi.org/project/fastapi/), designed to deploy [Hugging Face models](https://huggingface.co/models) as a service, allowing users to perform inference via the [OpenAI](https://pypi.org/project/openai/) client.
-Please note that this repository is not officially affiliated with Hugging Face."
+Please note that this repository is not officially affiliated with Hugging Face.

 Create and activate conda env:
 ```